scrapy/scrapyd/docs/config.rst

 .. versionadded:: 0.15

 The directory where the Scrapy items will be stored.
 This option is disabled by default because you are expected to use a database or a feed exporter.

-Setting it to non-empty results in storing scraped item feeds to the specified directory by overriding the scrapy setting ``FEED_URI``.
+.. note:: warning
+    Setting this option will effectively override the ``FEED_URI`` that is defined in any project.

 .. _jobs_to_keep: